hazelcast/hazelcast-reference-manual/src/ReliableTopic.md

 }
 ```

-You can configure the Reliable `ITopic` using its RingBuffer.
+You can configure the Reliable `ITopic` using its Ringbuffer.
 If there is a Reliable Topic with the name `Foo`, then you can configure this topic
-by adding a `ReliableTopicConfig` for a RingBuffer with the name `Foo`.
-By default, a RingBuffer does not have any TTL (time to live) and
+by adding a `ReliableTopicConfig` for a Ringbuffer with the name `Foo`.
+By default, a Ringbuffer does not have any TTL (time to live) and
 it has a limited capacity; you may want to change that configuration.

 By default, the Reliable `ITopic` uses a shared thread pool.
 If you need better isolation, you can configure a custom executor on the
 `ReliableTopicConfig`.

-Because the reads on a RingBuffer are not destructive, it is easy to apply batching. `ITopic` uses read batching and reads
+Because the reads on a Ringbuffer are not destructive, it is easy to apply batching. `ITopic` uses read batching and reads
 10 items at a time (if available) by default.

 ### Slow Consumers